sbocoun/One-way_sync_script/README.md

 |-f FREQUENCY, --frequency FREQUENCY | The duration (in seconds) between synchronizations.
 Defaults to 60 seconds. |
 |-l LOG_DIR, --log_dir LOG_DIR | If a log file already exists, you may enter its directory path. <br /> If it doesn't, or you would like to create a log in a different directory, <br /> please enter the desired directory path.
 If the path contains a space, <br /> please surround it with quotes.
 If log_dir is left blank, or the inputted <br /> path is invalid, the log file will be created in the current working directory. |

 **Additional Restrictions:** source_dir and replica_dir cannot be subdirectories of each other, nor can they be the same directory.
+If such directories are chosen, users will be promted to either enter a valid replica directory or exit the script.